Written by Mahan Mohammadi, Ph.D. Candidate & International Ambassadors

 Starting your own business means you can define the rules, deadlines, and milestones.
 Definitely, it needs sleepless nights and heavy workload in the hours of daylight, but having the chance to achieve your goals can be an immense incentive for hard work and moving the company forward.

 If you have considered going it alone, you will have thought out how you would do things your way.
 You will have the freedom to express yourself and develop your own concept in any way you choose.
 Of course, there may be ﬁnancial difficulties, but you will have the opportunity to be as creative as you like.

 The news is full of reports about how much bureaucracy and taxes small businesses face each day.
 Moreover, over the last few years, a number of changes have been created to make it simpler to be done alone.
 Although there is no manager to support the project, many governments have provided some loans to back up these types of newly established firms.

 6. Make a fortune – or at least enough to live

-There are numerous examples of businesses finding a brilliant idea, successfully implementing it, and being well on their way to catch their financial goal by the end of the first year.
+There are numerous examples of businesses finding a brilliant idea, successfully implementing it, and being well on their way to achieving their financial goal by the end of the first year.
 While running a startup journey can be difficult with long shifts and hardly any money, the profits can be big if you run the company properly.
 And hopefully, you are going to have all the money for yourself.